-This course fully meets all Federal requirements for anyone working at a surface & surface of an underground mine.
-In addition, you will receive an 8-hour site-specific training at a Surface or Surface on Underground mine.
+This course fully meets all Federal requirements for anyone working on the surface & surface of an underground mine.
+In addition, you will receive an 8-hour site-specific training at a Surface or Surface Underground mine.

 Upon completion of the course, students will receive an MSHA Form 5000-23 certifying that they have completed 24 hours of training.

-- Those with mining experience but have not previously met MSHA Part 46 and Part 48 training requirements.
+- Those with mining experience but have not previously met MSHA Part 48 training requirements.